drtchops/LiveSplit.Skyrim/readme.txt

     Frame-accurate load time removal.

-    (Coming soon!)
-Automatic reset, start, and split.
-Automatic splitting can be done on mission end screens as well as at a few other common places.
+    (Coming soon: Automatic reset, start, and split.
+Automatic splitting can be done on mission end screens as well as at a few other common places.)

 Requirements: